avaneev/biteopt/README.md

 ## Development ##

-While the basic algorithm of the method is finished, the built-in hyper-parameters of the algorithm is an area of ongoing research.
-There are several things that were discovered that may need to be addressed in the
+There are several things that were discovered that may need to be addressed in the future:
-future:

 1. Parallelization of BiteOpt algorithm is technically possible, but may be counter-productive (increases convergence time considerably).
 It is more